krmanik/Anki-xiehanzi/README.md

 }
 ```

-# Add you word meaning.
-If everything done correctly then you will the following result
+# Add your word meaning.
+If everything done correctly then you will get the following result
 ![Image Result](https://github.com/infinyte7/Anki-maobi/blob/master/result.png)

 # Demo